POSTS TAGGED: Pebble

-Posted January 22, 2014 By: Jimmy McGee
+Posted January 22, 2014 at 09:00 am by Jimmy McGee

 During CES 2014, XDA Developer TV Producer TK got a chance to get his hands on the Omate TrueSmart smartwatch 2.0 and interview the founder of Omate about the watch.
 Be sure to check out that video.
 Also, TK got a chance to do a full review of the Omate device as well.
 There is a lot of interest in this device, and a lot of new smartwatches are in a the works.
 Some have even already been released.

 In this episode of XDA Developer TV, TK compares three different smartwatches.
 He compares the original Pebble smartwatch, perhaps one of the first and more popular options; the Samsung Galaxy Gear, which is being promoted heavily by juggernaut Samsung; and the Omate Truesmart, perhaps one of the most promising standalone smar. . .
 READ ON »